Temperley-Lieb integrable models and fusion categories: Fusion Categories and Anyonic Chains

 $F$-symbols for Fib$\times$Fib can be obtained as products of $F$-symbols of Fib (see Appendix \ref{sec:appC}).
 Taking the unitary solution, the only choice of external object which gives models independent from the golden chain is $a = \boldsymbol{4}$.
 In this case there are four projectors $p_i^{\boldsymbol{4},\boldsymbol{j}}$ for $j=\boldsymbol{1},\dots,\boldsymbol{4}$, of which 3 are independent due to \eqref{eq:projsum}.
 The quantum dimension of the objects are

 where $\phi = \frac{1+\sqrt{5}}{2}$.
 Therefore the projectors $p_i^{\boldsymbol{4},\boldsymbol{j}}$ act on a Hilbert space of dimension $\sim (\phi+1)^L$.
 Anyonic chains based on products of Fibonacci categories were recently studied in \cite{Antunes:2025huk}.
 One such chain, claimed to be critical in \cite{Antunes:2025huk}, is shown in Appendix \ref{sec:appC} to coincide with the choice $p_i^{\boldsymbol{4},\boldsymbol{1}}$ above.
-The underlying physics will be discussed in section \ref{sec:gap}, in light of the underlying integrability.
+Chains based on coupled Temperley-Lieb models were also considered in \cite{Fendley_2008,Vernier_2014} The underlying physics will be discussed in section \ref{sec:gap}, in light of the underlying integrability.